digitalhappens/MyLittleTools/README.md

 Each favorite is saved with it's state, which means all parameter and data settings are saved within by default.

-Optionally, you can fast-save your presets with the S-Button in the rightc corner.
+Optionally, you can fast-save your presets with the S-Button in the right corner.
 It will generate the filename from the name of your set and opens the file-saving dialog.
 You have to save this file in the preset-folder from Rack (which is done by default).

 Here's a short video / short manual for MyLittleTools